 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 The City of Ocala is an active member of the Marion County Continuum of Care (CoC).
-It is Marion County also the Coc's HMIS lead and is the provider of outreach and referral services and the lead Continuum of Cons • agency for Coordinated Entry for the CoC.
-The City's Community Development Services Continuum of Care Board of Department manages both the Community Programs Division and the Office of Homeless Commissioners Prevention. both divisions have a high focus on aiding the most vulnerable citizens in the City.
+It is also the Marian Cauntu Coc's HMIS lead and is the provider of outreach and referral services and the lead agency for Marion County Coordinated Entry for the CoC.
+The City's Community Development Services Department manages Continuum of Board of both the Community Programs Division and the Office of Homeless Prevention.
+Both divisions have Care a high focus on aiding the most vulnerable citizens in the City.
+Both the City and the CoC's plan has Commissioners Commissioners a high focus on developing various levels of affordable housing units from low-barrier congregate shelters to work-force housing.
+Both plans also seek to find additional funding sources and partnerships that will assist in producing the needed units.